NWChemEx/.github/docs/source/community/issues.rst

 here is that GitHub Projects are comprised of Issues.
 The idea is that when a more involved feature or development effort is to be undertaken the team creates a project board.
-In the project board, individual tasks are added as issues.
-As PRs are merged, the issues are closed and removed from the project.
+In the project board, individual tasks are added as Issues.
+As PRs are merged, the Issues are closed and removed from the project.

 We also note that issue templates hosted in the ``.github`` repository are used as the defaults organization wide.
 They can be overridden on a repo by repo